 They became defendants in the grinding wheels of justice as case numbers.They became involved with Legal Aid, Court Officers, judges, Corrections Officers, Probation Officers, Parole Officers, Court Clerks, all who are overburdened and who come in contact with “cases” all day, every day, all year long.
 The overwhelming majority of these professionals do their jobs well, but the result is not always a good interaction.
 We tend to lose these young to another brotherhood.
 A brotherhood with their own jargon, there own code which bonds them in an us-against-them mentality.
 A brotherhood of like-minds of bitterness, anger, many of whom surrender to hatred.

-As I grow older I look back on who I was when I sat in that gas station playing cards and drinking beer.
+As I grow older I look back on who I was in South Ozone Park in that Rockaway Blvd gas station, playing cards and drinking beer.
 I was so young and stupid.
 So I gotta say, I think sometimes it’s best for a kid to get away with something, to outrun a cop in those stupid years.
 Just so he doesn’t get involved with the system, just so he doesn’t label himself as a criminal.
 He just might outgrow those years successfully.
 He just might make a pretty good cop.

 Categories: Alternatives to incarceration